rotorr/aks-workshop-Jorge/aks-private-cluster-firewall.md

 remote "kubectl exec -it $POD -n helloworld -- sh -c 'curl http://www.microsoft.com'"
 ```

-On a subsequent lab we will show how to expose this service via Application Gateway.
+To expose this service outside the cluster you will need to use [Application Gateway Ingress Controller](https://learn.microsoft.com/en-us/azure/application-gateway/ingress-controller-expose-service-over-http-https)

 ## Cleanup